CAMBI-tech/BciPy/README.md

 `python demo/bci_main_demo.py`

 This demo will load in parameters and execute a demo task defined in the file.
-There are demo files for all modules listed above except language_model, helpers, and utils.
+There are demo files for all modules listed above except helpers and utils.
 Run them as a python script!

 ## Testing